bazelbuild/rules_pkg/pkg/docs/reference.md

 <a name="common"></a>
 ## Common Attributes

-These attributes are used in many rules within this module.
+These attributes are used in several rules within this module.

 **ATTRIBUTES**